mzeegers/ADJUST/README.md

 ## References

-The algorithms implemented in this MATLAB package are described in following [paper](https://iopscience.iop.org/article/10.1088/1361-6420/ac932e):
+The algorithms implemented in this MATLAB package are described in following [paper](https://iopscience.iop.org/article/10.1088/1361-6420/ac932e).
+If you use (parts of) this code in a publication, we would appreciate it if you would refer to:

 ```
 @article{